-The earliest this can happen is from mid-2021 and only in the areas where fibre is available to be installed in homes and when certain copper protections are in place.
+This can only happen in the areas where fibre is available to be installed in homes and when certain copper protections are in place.

 This interactive digital map of SFAs is designed to help consumers find out if fibre is rolled out in their area.
 SFAs are shown as brown shaded areas.
 This is the first step in the process to allow Chorus to withdraw copper services such as landlines and ADSL or VDSL broadband in locations where fibre is available.
 If fibre is not available in your area, then nothing will change.

 Our SFAs cover approximately 1.5 million households and businesses mainly in major towns and cities across New Zealand.
 We updated this map in 2021 based on information provided in October 2021 from Chorus and local fibre companies Northpower Fibre, Ultrafast Fibre, and Enable Networks.
 The Commission is required to assess SFAs at least annually.